apache/streampipes-website/docs/04_use-connect.md

 This makes Connect more than a connection dialog.
 It is the ingestion layer of the StreamPipes data platform.

-<DocVisualPlaceholder
+<ScreenshotFigure
-  title="Connect overview"
+  src="/img/2026/connect-overview.png"
-  purpose="Show the adapter list, status indicators, and create action so Connect reads as an operational ingestion workspace."
+  alt="Connect overview with adapter list, status indicators, and create action" title="Connect Overview" eyebrow="Connect" caption="The Connect workspace shows all configured adapters, their runtime status, and the operational context assigned to each source."
 />

 ## Key features